As without, so within: where we are, is who we are

 David Abram.
 He has written very interestingly about ecology, and is involved in the Alliance for Wild Ethics.
 He made me aware of the fact that our human lives are completely depending on the life of Mother Earth: that we are actually living in the earth (with its surrounding atmosphere) and not on it.

-Beyond consulting these interesting thinkers via a rectangular digital screen, there is always the organic worldwide web of life that surrounds us everywhere: the primary reciprocal relationship with the living non-human environment.
-Of course this relationship also exists when we are indoors, in a sitting-room or office, because without it we would not be alive.
-But to experience its power directly, it is necessary to regularly leave our indoor spaces, including the limited artificial screens like the one you are looking at now, and confront ourselves with outdoor life.
+Beyond consulting these interesting thinkers via a rectangular digital screen, there is always the organic ‘worldwide’ web that surrounds us everywhere: the primary reciprocal relationship with the living non-human environment.
+Of course indoors, in a sitting-room or office, this relationship is never entirely absent.
+But to experience its transformative power directly, it is necessary to regularly leave your indoor existence, including the screen you are looking at now, behind and become fully part of outdoor life.